rohit-1994/Mongo_Hapi_Node/README.md

 # Mongo_Express_Node
-This is the base project  build using  Node,Mongo and express
+This is the base project  build using  Node,Mongo and Hapi

 first run npm install --save
 then run node server.js